 It has long been argued our mothers pass down that alleged balding “gene” on the X-chromosome and can make us more sensitive to DHT, but it seems both parents are to blame.
 In fact, “to assess your chances for hair loss, look at all relatives in your mother’s and father’s families,” states Dawn Davis, a doctor from the Mayo Clinic’s dermatology department.
 The more family members who have hair loss, the more likely it is you will inherit this condition.
 Your genetic makeup also determines how quickly you lose your hair and when you will start balding.

-Stress can indeed cause hair loss and is considered the second most significant contributing factor after genetics.
-Whether emotional or physical, the body releases a large amount of adrenaline; this transmits a signal to the hair follicles which causes them to enter the telogen (resting) phase early, where they stay for three months.
+Stress can also cause hair loss and is considered the second most significant contributing factor after genetics.
+Whether the stress is emotional or physical, the body reacts by releasing a large amount of adrenaline.
+This transmits a signal to the hair follicles, which causes them to enter the telogen (resting) phase early, where they stay for three months.

-During this phase, there is no new hair growth.
-This results in an uneven hair growth pattern which leads to thinning hair and then hair loss from all over the scalp.
+During this phase, there is no new hair growth, leading to uneven hair growth pattern, thinning hair and then hair loss all over the scalp.

 Causes of hair loss – Lifestyle